April distinguishes itself by hosting the most torrid conditions in

 February through

-September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV radiation for the average person.
+September, with an average maximum UV index of 12.
+A UV Index reading of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV radiation for the ordinary person.